AbhiXverse/Solidity-journey/Day 09/Solidity Notes.md

 Integers Types:

 - Signed (int) & Unsigned (uint) of various sizes - int8 to int256, uint8 to uint256
-- int and uint are al
+- int and uint are short form for the 256-bit version
+- Operators:
+    - Comparison